He was a security guard at a hospital. Now, he’s there as a medical student.

 And when he did return, it felt like a homecoming.
 Ledet lives in Baton Rouge during the week and drives home to the New Orleans area on most weekends.

-Although Ledet is at the beginning of his third-year rotations, he is confident he wants to earn a triple board residency: pediatrics, general psychiatry and child and adolescent psychiatry.
-He plans to open a clinic in New Orleans offering mental-health services for marginalized communities.
+Although Ledet is at the beginning of his third-year rotations, he is confident he wants to earn a triple board residency: pediatrics, general psychiatry, and child and adolescent psychiatry.
+He plans to open a clinic in New Orleans offering mental health services for marginalized communities.

-And to be a better business owner, Ledet managed to squeeze in one more project: He is working on an M.B.A. while in medical school.
+And to be a better business owner, Ledet managed to squeeze in one more project: He is working on an MBA while in medical school.
 Ledet said he wants to be an inspiration for his own children and other young people who may be struggling.

 View this post on Instagram